 - Hibiscus cannabinus is a variety used to make paper.

-- The national flower of Hawaii is the yellow hibiscus.
-South Korea, Malaysia and the Solomon Islands also have hibiscus as their national flower.
+- The national flower of Hawaii is the yellow Hibiscus.
+South Korea, Malaysia and the Solomon Islands also have Hibiscus as their national flower.

 - Polynesian women used to wear a hibiscus flower in their hair.
 A flower behind the left ear meant she was in a relationship.
-If the flower was worn the right, that meant she was single.
+If the flower was worn on the right, that meant she was single.

 - In Sri Lanka, the hibiscus plant is called the “shoe plant“.
 Probably because the flowers bring back the shine of the natural leather when rubbed on shoes.

-If you want to have a go at drawing your own hibiscus flower check out my hibiscus how to draw post.
+If you want to have a go at drawing your own hibiscus flower, check out my hibiscus how-to-draw post.

-This hibiscus is found in wetlands of the eastern United States from Texas to the Atlantic states, up to southern Ontario.
+This hibiscus print is from an 1806 edition of Curtis’s botanical magazine.
+This Hibiscus is found in the wetlands of the eastern United States, from Texas to the Atlantic states and up to southern Ontario.

-This is the hibiscus roseus more commonly known as the Chinese rose.
+This is the Hibiscus roseus, more commonly known as the Chinese rose.
 It’s a tropical plant, widely grown as an ornamental flower in the tropics and subtropics.

 The flower print is from the 1896 book, Favourite flowers of garden and greenhouse /by Edward Step.